Yaniv-git/Yaniv-git.github.io/source/about/index.md

 ---
 # Who am I?

-Starting my way as a Software Engineer, I transitioned into the realm of Cyber-Security during my service in the IDF's 8200 unit, where I gained experience in both offensive and defensive cybersecurity tactics.
-Since entering the industry as a Security Researcher, my primary area of expertise now centers on conducting hands-on research related to cod, where I had the privilege of sharing my findings with the broader cybersecurity community.
+Starting my way as a Software Engineer, I transitioned into the realm of cyber security during my service in the IDF’s 8200 unit, where I gained experience in both offensive and defensive cybersecurity tactics.
+Since entering the industry as a Security Researcher, my primary area of expertise now centers on conducting hands-on research related to code, where I had the privilege of sharing my findings with the broader cybersecurity community.

 # Socials
 * [Twitter (x)](https://twitter.com/YNizry)